 LINC00951 gene: Changes in the prefrontal cortex?

-LINC00951 gene encodes a long-coding RNA region that is expressed in the prefrontal cortex of the brain.
+LINC00951 gene encodes a long-coding RNA region expressed in the brain’s prefrontal cortex.
 The function of the gene isn’t fully understood.

 A genetic variant in LINC00951, rs4714329, was identified in a GWAS (genome-wide association study) of criminal offenders with antisocial personality disorder.
 The variant increased the relative risk of ASPD diagnosis in the prisoners by 59%.
 The risk allele is also associated with antisocial features in non-criminal adults, but only if they had severe problems (trauma, abuse) in childhood.[ref]